dr-jts/postgis-patterns/overlay/overlay.md

 * Generate an interior point for each resultant using `ST_PointOnSurface`
 * Attach parent attribution by joining on interior points using `ST_Contains`

+#### Notes
+* All intermediate operations are dataset-wide, so materializing as intermediate tables will not improve performance.
+That might help with memory usage, however.
+* The input tables should have spatial indexes, to improve performance of the final join step
+* This approach generalizes nicely to multiple tables,

 <https://trac.osgeo.org/postgis/wiki/UsersWikiExamplesOverlayTables>

 ```sql